 Center for Hope

-He has been on “The Daily Show with Jon Stewart” and has also appeared as a guest on a variety of other national television programs, including ABC’s “Good Morning America Weekend,” NBC’s “Weekend Today,” ABC’s “Nightline,” CBS’s “60 Minutes,” and assorted BBC documentaries.
-Fred has also been interviewed by for the radio, magazines, and newspapers around the world, and offers lectures before college, university, and professional audiences to on Internet technology, workplace and personal privacy, computer forensics, and censorship issues.
-Community work includes service on the Burlington School Board (in a number of roles) and he been a member of the Board of Directors for Vermont Community Access Media, one of the region’s three public access television stations.
+Fred Lane is an author and expert on the legal and cultural implications of emerging technology.
+A graduate of Amherst College and Boston College Law School.
+Fred has been on “The Daily Show with Jon Stewart” and has also appeared as a guest on a variety of other national television programs, including ABC’s “Good Morning America Weekend,” NBC’s “Weekend Today,” ABC’s “Nightline,” CBS’s “60 Minutes,” and assorted BBC documentaries.
+He also lectures before college, university, and professional audience on internet technology, workplace and personal privacy, computer forensics, and censorship issues.
+Fred served on the Board of Directors for Vermont Community Access Media, one of the region’s three public access television stations.

 Before becoming an entrepreneur who helps people create lives that make significant impact on others, Zena Martin was a marketing communications professional for 30 years, working in the U.S., Europe, the Middle East, and Africa.
 She is a dual American-British citizen and an honors graduate of Amherst College, where she served as Senior Class President.
 She has been a keynote speaker, media pundit, and trainer on communications for the likes of The Chartered Institute of Marketing, The Chartered Institute of Public Relations, The International Public Relations Association, The Public Relations Consultants Association, Thomson Reuters, London Live, and BBC Radio 4.
 Zena serves on the Trustee Board for The Association of Junior Leagues International; as a Sustainer member of the Junior League of Savannah; and as a Volunteer Reader for The Marshes of Glynn Reading Rockets